 Producer Bruce Timm gained a considerable following with the animated tv series Batman (1992-4).
 Batman came directly modelled on the look of the Tim Burton Batman films and was one of the finest and most innovative animated series ever made.
 Stories were written to an adult level and readily delved into the dark, brooding places where the modern Batman comic-book dwelt.
 Bruce Timm and co then went onto adapt Batman’s DC stablemate Superman into an equally fine animated series Superman (1996-2000).
 Various of the creative team went onto make the original futuristic Batman Beyond/Batman of the Future (1999-2001) and other DC Comics adapted animated series such as Justice League/Justice League Unlimited (2001-5), Teen Titans (2003), Krypto the Superdog (2005) and Green Lantern: The Animated Series (2011-3).
-In between these, Timm and co had begun a series of Batman films with Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: Sub Zero (1997), The Batman Superman Movie: World’s Finest (1998), Batman Beyond: Return of the Joker (2000), Batman: Mystery of the Batwoman (2003) and Batman: Gotham Knight (2008).
-Amid these, there had been two animated Superman movies – Superman: The Last Son of Krypton (1996), a compilation of the three-part pilot episode for the series, and the original DVD release Superman: Brainiac Attacks (2006), as well as several other titles that are listed below.
+In between these, Timm and co had begun a series of Batman films with Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: Sub Zero (1997), The Batman Superman Movie: World’s Finest (1998), Batman Beyond: Return of the Joker (2000) and Batman: Mystery of the Batwoman (2003).
+Amid these, there had been two animated Superman movies – Superman: The Last Son of Krypton (1996), a compilation of the three-part pilot episode for the series, and the original DVD release Superman: Brainiac Attacks (2006).

 The joy of many of Bruce Timm’s animated series (particularly Superman) is always their massively scaled superheroic battles.
 Part of the reason that Timm took on Superman: Doomsday, one suspects, is the opportunity to go wild in terms of superheroic action.
 Much of the film has been construed around two major sequences – the battle with Doomsday and the climactic battle against Dark Superman.
 The Doomsday battle is a massively exciting set-piece – with the two cannoning through office blocks and out the other side as they fight, pounding one another into the pavement, Doomsday falling down through every level of a skyscraper, and finally Superman dragging Doomsday up into orbit, the two falling and creating a massive crater as they impact into the ground.
 The climactic battle between the two Supermen with them using power punches that send shockwaves, blasting one another with their heat vision, more smashing through buildings, even attempting to batter each another using a boat, is an exhilarating show capper.